cmrust/configure-hadoop-raspi/README.md

 `sudo addgroup hadoop`
 `sudo adduser --ingroup hadoop hduser`

-Adding the user failed when trying over ssh, can't set password without an interactive tty.
+Adding the user failed when trying over ssh because you can't set the password without an interactive tty.

 `sudo adduser hduser sudo`

 This step had to be done as 'pi' or 'root' user, with sudo access.

-*Everything from this point forward has to be run as user 'hduser'*
+*WARNING: Everything from this point forward has to be run as user 'hduser'*

 Setup SSH so the nodes can talk to themselves and eachother.